perploug/Documentation/Documentation/Reference/MacroPartials/Samples/Twitter.md

             }

             //For each item in the tweet entities in reverse order
-            //If we update the string in reverse order the remaining start/end indexs will still be correct foreach (var item in tweetEntities.OrderByDescending(x => x.startPosition)) {
+            //If we update the string in reverse order the remaining start/end indexes will still be correct foreach (var item in tweetEntities.OrderByDescending(x => x.startPosition)) {
-                //Lets update the tweet text
+                //Let's update the tweet text
                 tweet = tweet.Replace(item.oldText, item.newText);
             }